Working with contractors when building or

 Contractors are usually very conservative in how they do their job.
 They are probably not very interested in learning new methods and new materials, when what they already know works from their perspective.
 New methods and new materials will take time to learn and also carry the danger of failure.
 It may not work because it is not a good method or material, or because they did not do it right yet.
 If there is a problem, who is responsible for the cost of fixing it?
 Discussing that issue up front may help alleviate their resistance.

 Don’t expect a contractor to really understand MCS.
-Spouses rarely do, so why would a contractor?
+Spouses and doctors rarely do, so why would a contractor?

 It is extremely important to find a contractor whom you can communicate with.
 One who won’t listen won’t do the job properly, and thus the project has a higher chance of failure.
 Steer away from the cocky ones, who are quick to tell you they know all about MCS, unless they have really solid references.